 Dogs Who Love Sleds

-Usually when we ride around on wheels, either we’re doing the work, like on a bike or skateboard, or the vehicle does the work, like a car.
-But there’s a 3rd choice: have animals do the work.
-Bedtime Math fan Symone B. went to Alaska and got to see huskies pull dogsleds in Denali National Park.
-No vehicles with motors are allowed there, so they use huskies to carry people, food and other supplies around the park.
-Huskies luuuuuv to work hard, and actually jump and romp around when it’s time to hook up to the sled — they find it that exciting.
+Usually when we ride around on wheels, either we do the work, like on a bike or skateboard, or the vehicle does the work, like a car.
+But there’s a 3rd choice: have animals do the work!
+In Denali National Park in Alaska, the only way to get around is by dogsled.
+Huskies actually jump and romp around when it’s time to hook up to the sled — they’re that excited to do it.
 Dogsled teams can run up to 150 miles a day for up to 17 days in a row!
-Symone’s sled carried 500 pounds of people and other stuff, and the dogs easily pulled it at 25 miles per hour, as fast as that car.
-We hope those huskies enjoyed a nice big dinner after that.

 Wee ones: If you and 6 dogs go riding, how many animals is that in total?